 A blood clot can be life-threatening depending on the location and severity.

-How are blood clots evaluated?
+How are blood clots diagnosed and evaluated?

 Evaluation of your condition differs depending on the location and type of your blood clot.
 Your doctor will usually begin by obtaining your medical history, as this may provide information about factors that caused the clot, and will also perform a physical examination.
 In an emergency situation where patients may be unable to describe their symptoms, doctors may send patients for testing immediately after a physical examination.